immich-app/immich/docs/docs/administration/backup-and-restore.md

 Refer to the official [postgres documentation](https://www.postgresql.org/docs/current/backup.html) for details about backing up and restoring a postgres database.
 :::

-The recommended way to backup and restore the Immich database is to use the `pg_dumpall` command.
-When restoring, you need to delete the `DB_DATA_LOCATION` folder (if it exists) to reset the database.

 :::caution
 It is not recommended to directly backup the `DB_DATA_LOCATION` folder.
 Doing so while the database is running can lead to a corrupted backup that cannot be restored.
 :::